lgruenewald/martini_daemon/docs/reference.md

 - `force_reinitialize` (bool) - only used for benchmarking, don't use in production simulations.
 If set to true, the OpenMM context is reinitialized every step.
 - `max_absolute_rate` (float) - if set, relative rate controlled reactions relative rate will be limited to this value.
 See the section on rate control for more details.
 - `rate_highest_probability` (float) - between 0.0 and 1.0, default 1.0.
 All rate controlled reactions will have the highest probability of this to succeed.
 See the section on rate control for more details.
+- `experimental` (bool) - if True, it enables features that are considered unfinished.

 Once the Simulation class is constructed, the following methods can be called: